 Vulvodynia is defined as “vulvar discomfort, most often described as burning pain, occurring in the absence of relevant visible findings or a specific, clinically identifiable, neurologic disorder.”
 Vulvodynia affects an estimated 16% of women in the general population.
 There are two major types of vulvodynia that are based on pain location.
 The first is localized vulvodynia, in which pain is restricted to a portion of the vulva, such as the vestibule, as in provoked vestibulodynia (PVD).
 The second is generalized vulvodynia (GVD), in which the pain is more diffuse, involving the whole vulva.

 PVD is the most common cause of dyspareunia (i.e., painful intercourse) in women of child-bearing age.
-A recent epidemiological study estimated that PVD affects 12% of pre-menopausal women in the general population.
+An epidemiological study estimated that PVD affects 12% of pre-menopausal women in the general population.
 Women with PVD experience a highly localized, burning and/or cutting pain at the entrance of the vagina (called the vulvar vestibule) during sexual intercourse, as well as during other activities that involve applying pressure to the vestibule (e.g., tampon insertion, gynecological exams).
 Although the pain of PVD typically disappears after pressure to the vestibule is removed, many women report lasting pain or discomfort after sexual intercourse or similar activities.

-Approximately 50% of women who suffer from PVD have what is called primary PVD, indicating that the pain has been present since their first intercourse attempt.
-The other half has secondary or acquired PVD, which develops after a period of pain-free intercourse, and in many cases, after an aggravating factor (e.g., repeated vaginal infections, sexually transmitted infections).
+Approximately 50% of women who suffer from PVD have what is called primary PVD, indicating that the pain has been present since their first intercourse or vaginal penetration attempt.
+The other half has secondary or acquired PVD, which develops after a period of pain-free intercourse or vaginal penetration activities, and in many cases, after an aggravating factor (e.g., repeated vaginal infections, sexually transmitted infections).
 Not all women with secondary PVD, however, can identify a trigger for the onset of their pain.
 Little is known about the causes of PVD; most health professionals agree that it is caused by a combination of factors.

 How is PVD Treated?